 ALLOWED_HOSTS: kafka:9092,postgres:5432,my-db:5432Step 3: Enable Bridge on Your Connectors

 When creating or editing a connector, enable the Connect via Bridge toggle in the Network Access section.
-Connic automatically routes that connector's traffic through the bridge tunnel instead of connecting directly.
+Connic then routes that connector's traffic through the bridge tunnel instead of connecting directly.

 Bridge access is supported on: